Fast Facts About the UCDSB

 - We employ approximately 4,300 permanent and occasional staff members.

 Our Schools and Resources

-- Alternate and Continuing Education is available at over 30 campuses.
+- Alternate and Continuing Education is available at 15 campuses.

-- We have one main Board Office and three offices located in Cornwall, Frankville and Oxford on Rideau respectively.
+- We have one main Board Office in Brockville and three offices located in Cornwall, Frankville and Oxford-on-Rideau PS.